mariellefoster/plots_and_projects/README.md

 ## Attitude Adjuster App
 - adjusts your attitude
 - makes you reframe things and see them positively until it is satisfied

+## Website that tells you everything it can figure out about you
+- location, name, browsing habits, cookies, etc